Enjoy 50% off your first month

 Many people hesitate to deploy an AED on a child, fearing they might cause harm.
 However, as lead researcher Dr. Rossano noted in a study highlighted by the American Heart Association, “People don’t want to do something wrong.
 But anything you do helps.”

-Which AED Should Be Used on a Child?
+Which AED should be used on a child?

 For children under eight years old, it is preferable to deploy an AED with child-specific features (like pediatric pads or a child mode).
 This is because the standard shock delivered by an adult AED is higher than what is recommended for young children.
 If a child-mode AED is not available, you can and should deploy a standard adult AED.
 Doing something is always better than doing nothing.